tvheadend/tvheadend/docs/class/access_entry.md

 ### Editing an Entry/Account

-To edit an entry highlight (select) the entry from the grid then press the *[Edit]* button from the menu bar.
+To edit an entry highlight (select) the entry from the grid, then press the *[Edit]* button from the menu bar.

 **Tip**: You can quickly make changes to an entry by double-clicking on